 Where such disclosure is made, we require these third parties to adhere to our strict confidentiality requirements for handling personal information and also seek to ensure that they adhere to the Australian Privacy Principles.
 For more information about our disclosures of personal information, please refer to our Privacy Officer.

 Some of these third parties to whom Genworth may disclose personal information may be located outside Australia, and personal information may be provided to them for the purposes listed above.
-It is not reasonably practicable to list all of the countries to which personal information may be disclosed from time-to-time but it is likely that if personal information is so disclosed, such countries could include the United States of America, Canada, United Kingdom, India and Ireland.
+It is not reasonably practicable to list all of the countries to which personal information may be disclosed from time to time but it is likely that if personal information is so disclosed, such countries could include the United States of America, Canada, United Kingdom, India, the Philippines and Ireland.

 How do you access the personal information we hold about you or make complaints?

 If you wish to obtain details of your personal information that we hold, please contact our Privacy Officer.
 We will attend to your request as quickly as possible.
 Genworth reserves the right to refuse access under the grounds permitted by the Privacy Act.